EASA pilot licensing: Licences

 The most basic licence is the Light Aircraft Pilot Licence (LAPL).
 Separate licences are issued for aeroplanes, helicopters, sailplanes and balloons.
 This is not a standard ICAO licence.

 Private Pilot Licences are issued for aeroplanes (PPL(A)) and helicopters (PPL(H)).
 The SPL is issued for sailplanes (gliders) and the BPL for balloons.

-A Commercial Pilot Licence (CPL) allows a pilot to fly for remuneration.
+A Commercial Pilot Licence (CPL) allows a pilot to fly for remuneration, and to fly in commercial air transport operations as co-pilot, or pilot-in-command of single-pilot aircraft.

-An Airline Transport Pilot Licence (ATPL) allows a pilot to fly for air transport operations.
+An Airline Transport Pilot Licence (ATPL) allows a pilot to fly as pilot-in-command of multi-pilot aircraft in commercial air transport operations.
 It requires fourteen theoretical exams with a mandatory ground-school course.

+EASA also issues the Multi-crew Pilot Licence (MPL).
+This allows a pilot to fly as co-pilot in a multi-crew aircraft.
+It can be upgraded to a CPL or ATPL with further training.

 Ratings

+A type rating or class rating is necessary to fly a particular type or class of aircraft.

-Instrument ratings
+Instrument rating

 An Instrument Rating permits a pilot to fly in Instrument Meteorological Conditions (IMC).
 The competency-based instrument rating is obtained with a reduced training course, but it cannot be used on high-performance aircraft.
 The en-route instrument rating permits the pilot to fly in IMC only during the en-route phase of the flight, not during take-off or landing.

 An EASA instrument rating can only be issued after acclimatisation flying in EU airspace and a skill test in EU airspace.